tasitlabs/tasit-sdk/packages/docs/docs/MainFeatures.md

 Fore more info, see [`@tasit/action`](/packages/action/).

 _This makes the experience for new developers working on a mobile app with Tasit simpler, which means more mobile dapps for end users._

+## Start in read-only mode

+A native mobile dapp should be read-only for as long as possible.
+The user shouldn't know there's a blockchain involved or see anything about an account, and an Ethereum account shouldn't even be created until it becomes necessary.
+Why go through an onboarding flow at all right away?

+The flow for reading data from The Graph or directly from contracts without onboarding first just works with no special configuration.

+For more info, see [`@tasit/action`](/packages/action/).

 ---